 - 12.1 The parties agree that this Article is intended to be consistent with the University's Policy on Privacy and Freedom of Information. - 12.2 (a) An employee shall have the right to examine the contents of the employee's personnel file(s) during normal business hours, with the exception of confidential letters of reference.
-The employee may request and the Employer shall provide the names of authors of such confidential letters. - (b) Except for confidential letters of reference and student teaching evaluations, no material on the employee's file related to the employee's performance shall be used in a hiring decision unless the employee has been notified that it has been placed on the file. - 12.3 An employee shall have the right to have the Employer prepare, at reasonable intervals, a copy of the non-confidential items in the employee's personnel file(s), at no cost to the employee.
+The employee may request and the Employer shall provide the names of authors of such confidential letters. - (b) Except for confidential letters of reference and student teaching evaluations, no material on the employee's file related to the employee's performance shall be used in a hiring decision unless the employee has been notified that it hasbeen placed on the file. - 12.3 An employee shall have the right to have the Employer prepare, at reasonable intervals and at the employee's expense, a copy of the non-confidential items in the employee's personnel file(s).

-12.4 Disciplinary Documents
+12.4 Letter of Reprimand

-- (a) Subject to Article 12.5, where a letter imposing discipline, or other disciplinary documents, or both is being added to an employee's file, the employee must, where possible, be notified and asked to initial any documents relating to the disciplinary action - (b) In the event of alleged distortion or error, the employee may request the inclusion of material pertinent to the alleged distortion or error.
-In the event of an error being established, the file shall be corrected and any erroneous material removed. - (c) Provided that there has been no subsequent disciplinary action taken against the employee, all documents relating to a disciplinary action shall be removed from an employee's file: - (i) eighteen (18) months from the date the disciplinary action was recorded in the file; or - (ii) where the employee has taught the equivalent of one (1) full credit, whichever occurs first.
+Subject to Article 12.5, where a letter of reprimand is being added to an employee's file, the employee must, where possible, be notified and required to read and initial the letter.
+In the event of alleged distortion or error, the employee may request the inclusion of material pertinent to the alleged distortion or error.

+In the event of an error being established, the file shall be corrected and any erroneous material removed.
+Provided that there has been no subsequent disciplinary action taken against the employee, all documents relating to a disciplinary action shall be removed from an employee's file:

+- (a) 18 months from the date the disciplinary action was recorded in the file; or - (b) where the employee has taught the equivalent of one full credit: whichever occurs first.